Burj Jumeira: Dubai announces 550m supertall tower

 20 Pictures

-Burj Jumeira: Dubai announces 550m supertall tower
+Burj Jumeira: Dubai announces 550-meter supertall tower

 CNN's series often carry sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Our sponsorship policy.